Pedrinho (footballer, born January 2004)

-Pedro Henrique de Assis (born 1 January 2004), simply known as Pedrinho, is a Brazilian professional footballer who plays as an attacking midfielder for Wydad AC.
+Pedro Henrique de Assis (born 1 January 2004), simply known as Pedrinho, is a Brazilian professional footballer who plays as an attacking midfielder for Majd.

 Career

 Pedrinho joined Corinthians' youth team at the age of 8, and completed his entire training process at the club.
 In 2024, he was one of the main names in the campaign for the title of the Copa SP de Futebol Jr. Without playing a single game for the professional team, he was released to Wydad AC on August 2024, signing a contract for three seasons.

 In June 2025, Pedrinho was one of the 29 players designated by coach Mohamed Amine Benhachem to compete in the 2025 FIFA Club World Cup, alongside the compatriots Arthur and Guilherme Ferreira.